2.3 Network properties setting

 Figure 9 Transmit Buffers

-In this demonstration, a sample server is created using Node.js.
-The server opens port 60001 for HTTPS connection.
-The required files for running the server are provided in server folder which contains the file as follow,
+In this demonstration, a secure HTTPS server is implemented using Node.js.
+The server listens on port 60001 for HTTPS connection.

 When serverDemo.js is executed*, IP address and port number of server are displayed on console, as shown in Figure 10.